kociumba/Kopycat/README.md

 The port is set to `42069` by default but can be changed with the `-port` flag.

 > [!IMPORTANT]
-> 🚨 DO NOT USE KOPYCAT TO SYNC WHOLE DRIVES OR LARGE FOLDERS 🚨
+> 🚨 DO NOT USE KOPYCAT TO SYNC WHOLE DRIVES OR LARGE DIRECTORIES 🚨
 >
 > It was not designed to handle these cases and may malfunction or consume a lot of system resources.